HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ### Screen: Nano Contract Registration

+A Nano Contract must be registered to have its transactions loaded into the wallet.

 Users arrive at this screen from the *Main* screen to register a new Nano Contract.
 The screen features a form with an input field for *Nano Contract ID* and a *Register* button.

 Upon entering a valid *Nano Contract ID* and tapping *Register*, users receive immediate feedback based on the action's outcome: loading, success, or failure.